Takkari Donga

+The film was mostly shot in the United States.
+Upon release, Takkari Donga received mixed reviews and was a box-office bomb.
+It won five state Nandi Awards including Best Audiographer, Best Cinematographer, and Best Fight Master.

 Plot

 The film starts with the slain bandit Shaka killing his own elder brother for information related to diamond valley, who is also known to rancher Veeru Dada.
 In the encounter, Veeru jumps off into a river from a cliff.
 After 18 years in Gajner, Rajasthan, we have Veeru with an amputated leg, giving info to Raja, a mischievous, and tough outlaw who loots banks in style.
 Raja gives Veeru a share of 50% for all his tip-offs.
 Raja becomes more daring as the price tag on his head increases by thousands.
 There is another mischievous thief, Panasa.
 She and her uncle follow Raja so she can dupe him and escape with all the looted money.
 As things go on a frolicking way between Panasa and Raja, Shaka is searching for Veeru.
 Veeru realizes Shaka will kill him soon.

 Hence, Veeru offers a large diamond to Raja and asks him to take his daughter Bhuvana to his brother Dharma's place via a dangerous route.
 Enroute, there are some romantic encounters, and they fall in love.
 Raja sees a house that emotionally disturbs him.
 When Bhuvana asks about it he reveals that it is his childhood house and his father and sister were killed by an unknown masked person and he became a thief on the journey of finding him.
 When Bhuvana asks how will he identify the killer, he tells her there is a scar on the killer's hand by which he can identify him.

 Later, when they go to Dharma's place, Dharma is killed.
 Raja goes to a nearby shop to arrange a funeral for Dharma.
 But it is Shaka who is disguised as the shop owner.
 When Shaka arrives he sees a map in Bhuvana's hand.
 He forcibly tries to take it and in excitement he said that for that map he killed his brother, Bhuvana's father, Dharma and that map is the way to diamond valley.
 Meanwhile, a fight ensues in which the map is burnt.
 Then Shaka ties Raja to a tree and forcibly takes Bhuvana as only she knows the route to that hidden diamond treasury.

 Meanwhile, Raja releases himself and went to Shaka.
 A fight takes place.
 Later, Shaka reveals he knows who killed Raja's father and he will give details about him only when Raja helps him cross the dangerous terrain to reach diamond valley with hidden treasure.
 Raja agrees.
 With the help of Raja, Shaka finds the path to the hidden treasure.
-While Shaka is taking the diamonds, Raja notices the scar on Shaka's hand by which he realizes it is Shaka who killed his father and sister. t the climax, Raja kills Shaka and reunites with Bhuvana.
+While Shaka is taking the diamonds, Raja notices the scar on Shaka's hand by which he realizes it is Shaka who killed his father and sister.
+Raja kills Shaka and reunites with Bhuvana.